 The promotion from MA to PhD is a major step, to be considered carefully by both the student and the Department.
 After successful completion of the MA Exam, a student who wishes to continue on for the PhD degree in the Department must submit to the Graduate Studies Committee an application to be considered for promotion to the PhD program.
-The materials required to apply for promotion to the History PhD program must be submitted to the History Graduate Office by the end of the quarter in which the student completed the History MA degree.
+The materials required to apply for promotion to the History PhD program must be submitted to the History Graduate Office by the eighth week of the quarter in which the student completed the History MA degree.

 - The student applies for promotion to the History PhD program beginning in the quarter following the completion of the History MA program.